drekay/Tauri-Eframe-Native-App-Toolkit/README.md

 # Tauri Eframe Native App Toolkit

-A toolkit for creating native applications using Tauri and Eframe, with a focus on producing cross-platform desktop applications with a great native experience.
+A toolkit for creating native applications using Tauri and Eframe, with a focus on producing high-performance and fast cross-platform desktop applications with a great native experience.

 # NB: This is still EXPERIMENTAL and UNDER DEVELOPMENT!!